entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al*.
 (2016), Character 36; Zhu Y. *et al*.
 (2021), Character 321; Zhu Y. *et al*.
 (2022), Character 573.

 > - The coding of *Eosteus* is 0.
 However, the two plates are almost equal in size and shape, this charactere should really be revised.
+The coding of *Megamastax amblyodus* is ?.

 568. Anterior lateral plate: (0) absent; (1) present.
-The coding of *Megamastax amblyodus* is ?.

 > Zhu *et al*.
 (2016), Character 363; Zhu Y. *et al*.
 (2021), Character 323; Zhu Y. *et al*.
 (2022), Character 574.

 > - The coding of *Eosteus* is ?.
-The coding of *Megamastax amblyodus* is ?.
+The coding of *Megamastax amblyodus* is 0.

 569. Postbranchial lamina of trunk armour: (0) lateral; (1) internal.

 > Zhu *et al*.
 (2016), Character 364; Zhu Y. *et al*.
 (2021), Character 324; Zhu Y. *et al*.
 (2022), Character 575.

 > - The coding of *Eosteus* is 0.
-The coding of *Megamastax amblyodus* is ?.
+The coding of *Megamastax amblyodus* is 0.

 570. Crista internalis of dermal shoulder girdle: (0) absent; (1) present.